DeLorean Motor Company (Texas): Proposed new production

 Due to the passage of the Low Volume Vehicle Manufacturing Act, the production of the DeLorean was announced in 2017, with 300 new cars to be produced by DMC.
 DMC originally anticipated building approximately 50 vehicles per year over the next 6 years with an estimated retail price of US$100,000.

 Both the EPA and NHTSA had one year to establish a process for companies to register with each agency and to issue any necessary regulation to implement the Low Volume Vehicle Manufacturing Act.
 However, the regulations were not published until December 2019.
-As of October 2022, DeLorean Motor Company has placed this production on indefinite hold.
+As of October 2022, DMC has placed this production on indefinite hold.

-In May 2022, DeLorean announced the plan to launch their latest model and concept for an electric car.
-The company stated the Alpha5 EV will have 300 miles of range and signature gull-winged doors and can reach 60mph in around 2.99 seconds.
+In May 2022, DeLorean announced a plan to launch its latest model and concept for an electric car.
+The company stated the Alpha5 EV will have 300 miles of range and signature gull-winged doors and can reach 60 mph in around 2.99 seconds.
 Additionally, the company announced that the Alpha5 will come with a 100kWh battery.
-The company stated the reveal of the model is set to be shown in Pebble Beach on August 21, 2022.
+The company stated the model would be revealed in Pebble Beach on August 21, 2022, and in August 24th a review video of the car was posted in the YouTube platform, where it is claimed to have a release date of 2024.

+On August 18, 2025, an official announcement was made on X (formerly Twitter), stating "Today, we are on track, operating with speed and precision as the average time from concept vehicle to production is 5 years".
+The marketing campaign for the car has been lately based on blockchain terminology to attract investors via the launch of their $DMC token.
+As of September 2025, the car hasn't been launched.